creationix/howtonode.org/articles/what-is-this.markdown

 Most people that learn JavaScript are coming from a background in another language.
 This brings with it a view of how the world works that may be different from how it really works in JavaScript.
 For this and other reasons, JavaScript is often misunderstood.
 It's not entirely out fault, the language was designed to work like one thing (scheme-like), but look like another (c-like).
 This article will describe lexical scope and the "`this`" variable and how to control them rather than be controlled by them when in coding JavaScript.

-## It's all about the scope.
+## It's all about where you are.

-In all programming languages, there is this idea of current scope.
-Most languages have more than one type of local scope.
-JavaScript is one of these.
-The two main scopes in JavaScript are lexical scope and "`this`" scope.
+In all programming languages, there is this idea of current scope and current context.
+In JavaScript we have a lexical scope and a current "`this`" context.

 In JavaScript all new scopes are created through "`function`" definitions.
 But contrary to other c-like languages, this is the *only* way to make a new scope.
 For loops don't do it, if blocks don't do it, plain curly braces assuredly don't do it.
 This simplicity is both a blessing and a curse.
 First let's have a couple of examples to explain creating scopes.